mbhynes/kormos/README.rst

 Example: Collaborative Filtering for Item Recommendation
 --------------------------------------------------------

-We present a simple linear matrix factorization model for building a recommender system using the MovieLens dataset, and use the same preprocessing steps as in the `keras` example, `Collaborative Filtering for Movie Recommendations <https://keras.io/examples/structured_data/collaborative_filtering_movielens/>`_.
+We present a simple linear matrix factorization model for building a recommender system using the MovieLens dataset, and use the same preprocessing steps as in the `Keras` example, `Collaborative Filtering for Movie Recommendations <https://keras.io/examples/structured_data/collaborative_filtering_movielens/>`_.

 **Define the Model**